ebjorm/Predicting-Cases-of-Stroke-using-Logistic-Regression-and-Multilayer-Perceptron/README.md

 # Predicting-Cases-of-Stroke-using-Logistic-Regression-and-Multilayer-Perceptron
-Project for Machine Learning class
+Project for Machine Learning course

 The project lets you:
 - practice the modelling of a real-life application as a machine learning problem